-This section identifies the requirements for the qualification of personnel who perform nondestructive examination (NDE) (radiographic, magnetic particle, ultrasonic, liquid penetrant, eddy current, neutron radiographic, leak testing, and visual testing) to verify conformance to specified requirements, for nondestructive examination activities.
+This section identifies the requirements for the qualification of personnel who perform nondestructive examination (NDE) (radiographic, magnetic particle, ultrasonic, liquid penetrant, eddy current, neutron radiographic, leak testing, and visual testing) to verify conformance to specified requirements, for nondestructive examination activities performed at the WIPP site.

-- A. The American Society of Nondestructive Testing (ASNT) Recommended Practice No. SNT-TC-1A, June 1980 Edition, and its applicable supplements, shall apply as requirements for personnel performing the above methods of NDE.
-Later editions of SNT-TC-1A may be used as the basis for the qualification of NDE personnel, as long as the minimum requirements of the June 1980 edition are met. - B. The responsible organization shall establish written procedures for the control and administration of the training, examination, and certification of NDE personnel. - C. Records of personnel qualification shall be established and maintained by the employer.
+- A. The American Society of Nondestructive Testing (ASNT) Recommended Practice No. SNT-TC-1A, June 1980 Edition, and its applicable supplements, shall apply as requirements for personnel performing the above methods of NDE. - B. The responsible organization shall establish written procedures for the control and administration of the training, examination, and certification of NDE personnel. - C. Records of personnel qualification shall be established and maintained by the employer.